DHCW-Digital-Health-and-Care-Wales/allergy-guide/usecase/add-allergyIntolerance/index.md

 ### Add view: medicine allergy

-#### Notes
+#### The user can:

-1. When the user selects medicine reaction, the system shows data from the patients medicines record
+1. see data from the patients medicines record when they select *medicine reaction*
    1. all SHOULD be backed by an entity using the DM+D coding system
-2. User can find other medicines
+2. find other medicines
    1. the type ahead box finds matching values in SNOMED terminology, looking for concepts with an  'is a' relationship to 'UK product'
    2. If the concept behind the user selection has DM+D attributes, the DM+D coding system can be used alongside the SNOMED code
-3. User can select from common symptoms
+3. select from common symptoms
    1. all  SHOULD be backed by an entity using the SNOMED  coding system
-4. User can find other symptoms
+4. find other symptoms
    1. the type ahead box finds matching values in SNOMED terminology, looking for concepts with an  'is a' relationship to 'findings'
    2. the user can repeat this action for each additional symptom
-5. The user can enter partial dates for onset
+5. enter partial dates for onset